 The post office was also built by the Germans, but the roof line has lost its original tiled gables, and the gray paint is somebody's idea of an improvement.

-The British moved ponderously toward independence and in their later years maintained a legislative assembly housed in a building paid for by a wealthy Indian merchant.
+The British moved ponderously toward independence but in their later years provided a legislative assembly housed in a building paid for by a wealthy Indian merchant.

 On a wall, a lineup of local dignitaries.

-The National Museum opened in 1940 and suggested that the culture of Tanganyika was dominantly Muslim.
+The National Museum opened in 1940 and suggests that the culture of Tanganyika was dominantly Muslim.